krumitzz/AmidBidee/README.md

 -->
 #### I'm a young python software engineer and API developer

-- 🌱 I’m currently learning AI/ML
+- 🌱 I’m currently learning to be a be a bada** software engineer
 - 🎒 I'm a student at ALX & Holberton computer science school

 - 🔭 I’m currently working on *aladabraai* (https://github.com/aldabra-ai/aldabra-ai)...
 A SaaS application focused on reducing repetitive tasks and increasing healthcare efficiency in hospitals and as well as tackle mental health issues.

-- 👯 I’m looking to collaborate on backend and API projects with django and DRF
+- 👯 collaborate on backend and API projects with django and DRF?

-- 🤔 I’m looking for help with *Asynchronous programming* with python and Django
+- 🤔 I’m looking for help with *Asynchronous programming*
 - 📫 How to reach me: email --> *amidbidee@gmail.com* ; phone --> *+2348090303721*